Elections to the Executive Committee

 The Vice Chair (Chair-elect) serves one year as Vice Chair before assuming the role of Chair.
 The role of Vice Chair is to shadow the Chair prior to assuming the role.
 The role of Chair is to oversee the general management of the society’s affairs.
 The Chair is elected for a three-year term and shall normally be ineligible for immediate re-election.
 Following the three-year term, the retiring chair takes up the role of Vice Chair for a further two-year term.

-The role of Conference Chair is to oversee the programme for the Annual Conference.
+The role of Conference Programme Chair is to oversee the programme for the Annual Conference.
 This role involves leading the Conference committee in coordinating the Call for Papers, the review of the papers, the programme itself, including inviting and coordinating keynote speakers, and ensuing general programme organisation.
-The Conference chair provides reports to the Executive committee and normally attends two Executive committee meetings and 3 Finance and General Purposes committees meetings per year.
+The Conference Programme Chair provides reports to the Executive committee and normally attends two Executive committee meetings and 3 Finance and General Purposes committees meetings per year.
 The Conference Programme Chair is elected for a minimum period of three years and shall be eligible for re-election after each three-year period of office.

 Elected members represent interests of the wider membership and contribute to a range of discussions and decisions concerning the management of the society’s business.
 Elected members of the Executive committee normally are required to attend two meetings per year.
 These meetings normally take place in late March (one day before the annual conference in Oxford) and mid-November (normally in London).
 Elected members are elected for a term of three years.
 Retiring members are not be eligible for re-election for two years.